 - Watery eyes

-Cold symptoms tend to develop slowly over the course of a few days.
-This can help differentiate the illness from other common viral infections, such as the flu, which often starts suddenly.
+Cold symptoms tend to develop gradually over a few days, which can help distinguish them from illnesses like the flu, which typically start abruptly.

 What are other causes of a cough?